-Stretching over 2,300km, the Great Barrier Reef is larger than the Great Wall of China, visible from space, and home to thousands of species that live in symbiotic harmony.
+Stretching over 2,300 km, the Great Barrier Reef is larger than the Great Wall of China, visible from space, and home to thousands of species living in symbiotic harmony.
+Understanding how it breathes, spawns, and shelters life isn’t just trivia—it deepens your visit and highlights why preservation matters.
+Whether you’re a diver, student, or reef-curious, these facts will change how you see this living giant.

 Stretching over 2,300 km, the reef surpasses the size of Italy and is about half the area of Texas.
 It remains the only living thing on Earth visible from space.